ClaireLevy/Herpes-Project-1-qPCR/qPCR_results.md

-These data are from qPCR experiments done by Erik Layton(Corey/Zhu lab) using the same RNA that was used on the epithelial and explant microarray experiments.
+These data are from qPCR experiments done by Erik Layton (Corey/Zhu lab) using the same RNA that was used on the epithelial and explant microarray experiments.

 We chose one HSV2 gene (ICP27, Immediate Early) and used beta actin (ACTB) as a housekeeper for the epithelial cell assay.
 The assays use a FAM dye label and a non-fluorescent quencher.
+Samples were assayed in replicate.

-For both cells and explant experiments, samples were standardized by volume:
+For both cells and explant experiments, samples had different concentrations but were standardized by volume:

--   Took same volume of RNA from each sample to make cDNA, then same volume of resulting cDNA went into the qPCR reaction.
+-   The same volume of RNA from each sample was used make cDNA, then equal volumes of the resulting cDNA went into the qPCR reaction.

 Epithelial Cell Results
 -----------------------

 Caveats for epithelial cell qPCR data:

-We weren't able to find the RNA from the epithelial cells donor 3
+-   We weren't able to find the RNA from the epithelial cells donor 3

-We excluded the sample that was "3E" on the microarray (HVE 4, 24hr, V186) because we wouldnt be able to compare it to the microarray results (it was excluded because of a possible pipetting error).
+-   We excluded the sample that was "3E" on the microarray (HVE 4, 24hr, V186) because we wouldnt be able to compare it to the microarray results (it was excluded because of a possible pipetting error).

+-   I don't think that Erik did a validation for this experiment to show that the efficiencies of the target and refernce were approximately equal, but I assume that they have done this in their lab for other assays using these genes.

 These replicates got "Undetermined" results from the qPCR machine, but all were Mock samples and the concentration looks ok.